kimbring2/leapmotion-ros2-wrapper/README.md

 This package lets you use the Leap Motion optical hand tracking module with ROS2.
 It provides access to the following data:
 - Fingers, bones position for the left, and right hand.

-This ROS2 package can be used with [leapmotion_display_rviz2](https://github.com/kimbring2/leapmotion-ros2-examples/tree/main/leapmotion_display_rviz2) packages to visualize the hand tracking at RViz2.

 <img src="images/leapmotion_rviz.gif" width="1000">

 # Known issues